-- Online marketplaces make it easy to set up a simple online shop and sell products straight away. - There are fewer constraints to how large your business can grow. - Your market can be expanded beyond local customers very quickly - There is a wide range of online marketing tactics which can be used to target new customers.
+- Online marketplaces make it easy to set up a simple online shop and sell products straight away. - There are fewer constraints to how large your business can grow. - Your market can be expanded beyond local customers very quickly. - There is a wide range of online marketing tactics which can be used to target new customers. - It is possible to stay open despite Covid-19 restrictions and lockdowns.